Written by Marijn Overvest | Reviewed by Sjoed Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 A supplier network is a virtual platform where suppliers and buyers located anywhere in the world can collaborate together.

 This depends on the needs of your company.
-Nonetheless, it can really help you, especially if you want to reduce your purchasing cycle times.
+Nonetheless, it can really help you streamline procurement processes, improve supplier collaboration, and reduce your purchasing cycle times.

 What should I consider when I want to use supply networks?